Hemantsharma20/Hemantsharma20/README.md

 - 👋 Hi, I’m @Hemantsharma20
 - 👀 I’m interested in sci fi and tech
-- 🌱 I’m currently learning Python and Machine Learning
+- 🌱 I’m currently learning Python and Power bi
--

 <!---
 Hemantsharma20/Hemantsharma20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.